What is medicinal cannabis?

-While cannabis, or marijuana, has been around for a long time, there is still not much formal evidence for doctors to rely on if they are thinking about prescribing medicinal cannabis to a patient.
+While cannabis, or marijuana, has been around for a long time, there is still not much formal evidence for doctors to rely on if they are thinking about prescribing a medicinal cannabis product to a patient.

-The Commonwealth Government has released documents which summarise the formal evidence so far that medicinal cannabis may be useful in treating some conditions.
+The Commonwealth Government has released documents which summarise the evidence so far that medicinal cannabis may be useful in treating some conditions.

 How can I access medicinal cannabis in Victoria?

 You can only access legal medicinal cannabis products via your treating doctor or specialist, and only if they believe medicinal cannabis will help treat your condition.

 The first step is to discuss medicinal cannabis with your doctor.
 If they agree medicinal cannabis is appropriate, they will need to decide which medicinal cannabis product to prescribe to you, and get any necessary government approvals.